ctsit/enroll_into_arm/README.md

 ## Configuration
 - In the project go to Manage External Module and enable this module for the project.
 - After enabling the module, hit the configure button and add the following json to `Enroll into arm module settings`.
+This will set the project_settings for that project.

 ```
 {